 The P1-XX references above represent the Pi header pins I used.
 These are defined in the Python example below in the StepPins list so if you use different pins be sure to update the Python list as well.
 You can use other GPIO pins if required just remember to update your Python script.

 To rotate the stepper motor you provide a sequence of “high” and “low” levels to each of the 4 inputs in sequence.
 By setting the correct sequence of high and low levels the motor spindle will rotate.
-The direction can be reversed by reversing the sequence.
+Reversing the sequence results in the direction being reversed.

-Here is a copy of the script I used to rotate the stepper motor.
-It uses version 0.2.0 of the RPi.GPIO library and defines a 4-step and 8-step sequence.
+Here is a copy of the stepper motor script I used to rotate the stepper motor.
+It uses the RPi.GPIO library and defines a 4-step and 8-step sequence.

 sudo python stepper.py